thisdougb/thisdougb.github.io/_posts/2016-07-09-Avoiding-Bloated-Roles-In-Ansible.md

 ```

 In the above we could workaround this with some logic around nginx.conf, but doing so loses readibility and intuitiveness.
-My webserver role really feels too big to be reusable for my api servers.
+But then we break what a *role* naturally means to us; this AWS instance is a front-end webserver, I don't want the role to *sometimes* be an api server.
 I think this is the crux of many messy Ansible environments in large sites, you're trying to do what Ansible tells you but it turns out less than good.

 But....what if we change the word role for *component*?

 Look at your hand.
-The palm of your hand is the core component, and the fingers are the tasks that combine to make it a *hand*.
+Imagine the palm of your hand is the core component, and the fingers are the tasks that combine to make it a *hand*.
 If my *component* is nginx, then I can think of the fingers as the stock nginx.conf, installed state and service state.
 Such a component is reusable, anywhere.